‘I’m still learning’: The journey of George Floyd’s brother Philonise

 “When I got to this church, I could hear my brother telling me, ‘Thank you, keep going,’ ” he said after the service.
 “I feel his presence. . . .
 He’s going to allow me to handle it.”

 After church, Hunter took Philonise suit shopping at a discount store in a nearby suburb.
-He bough a Glen plaid suit to wear on the day of his testimony.
+He bought a Glen plaid suit to wear on the day of his testimony.

 Philonise was ready, even excited, to address the members of the jury, to tell them all the good things about his brother.
 He woke up at 1 a.m. and, unable to go back to sleep, turned on the television.